 Web: www.iec.ch

-IECEx Conformity Mark Licensing System
+IECEx Conformity Mark Licensing Scheme

-Regulations
+Rules

 Title

-The operation is known as the “IECEx Conformity Mark Licensing System”, hereinafter referred to as “Mark Licensing System”, with the IECEx Conformity Mark referred to as “The Mark”.
+The operation is known as the “IECEx Conformity Mark Licensing Scheme”, hereinafter referred to as “Mark Licensing Scheme”, with the IECEx Conformity Mark referred to as “The Mark”.

 Object

-Taking into account the object of the International Electrotechnical Commission the IEC as given in Article 2 of the Statutes, the particular object of the Mark Licensing System, operated under the authority of the IEC in conformity with the Statutes, is to provide a Mark, for use by the Ex industries, as a means of identifying compliance with the relevant IEC Standards and other normative documents approved by the IECEx Management Committee and the requirements of the IECEx System.
+Taking into account the object of the International Electrotechnical Commission the IEC as given in Article 2 of the Statutes, the particular object of the Mark Licensing Scheme, operated under the authority of the IEC in conformity with the Statutes, is to provide a Mark, for use by the Ex industries, as a means of identifying compliance with the relevant IEC Standards and other normative documents approved by the IECEx Management Committee (ExMC) and the requirements of the IECEx System.

 Field of application

-The Mark Licensing System is applicable to industries and product areas covered by the IECEx System as agreed by the IECEx Scheme Management Committee.
+The Mark Licensing Scheme is applicable to industries and equipment areas covered by the IECEx Certified Equipment Scheme as agreed by the IECEx Scheme Management Committee.

 A list of the areas of operation shall be published and maintained by the Secretary of the IECEx Management Committee.